-Kubatana Camp Gorongosa is due to open 2014 in Gorongosa National Park, and you can be one of the first to experience the rebirth of this vast, beautiful wildlife reserve of in the heart of Mozambique.
+Kubatana Camp Gorongosa is in Gorongosa National Park, and you can be one of the first to experience the rebirth of this vast, beautiful wildlife reserve of in the heart of Mozambique.
 The camp derives its name from the Sena/Chigorongosa word ‘Kuubatana’ which means co-operation.

 The six-bed camp is on the banks of the Musicudzi River.
 It has four standard tents, one family room and one honeymoon tent.
 The spacious walk-in tents have a large bed with mosquito nets, fine sheets and a feather duvet as well as en suite bush bathroomcomplete with bucket shower.